reaster/cardano_wallet_sdk/README.md

 * Hardware Wallets - Support key storage and signing delegation.
 * DApp Linking - Metamask-like Chrome browser extension.

-### Running Tests
+### Running Integration Tests
-Many of the unit tests are actually integration tests that require a BlockFrost key to run.
+Several of the integration tests (suffixed with '_itest.dart') require a BlockFrost key to run.
 Installation steps are as follows:
 * git clone git@github.com:reaster/cardano_wallet_sdk.git
 * register for a free [BlockFrost](https://blockfrost.io/) testnet policy-id key.
 * paste the policy-id key into a text file named: blockfrost_project_id.txt in the parent directory of this project.